 Associate Professor of Clinical Psychiatry, Department of Psychiatry and Behavioral Sciences, School of Medicine

-Dr. Goodlin-Jones is a clinical developmental psychologist, the clinical research coordinator for the UC Davis MIND Institute, and an active member of the clinical diagnostic assessment teams.
+Beth Goodlin-Jones, Ph.D., is a clinical developmental psychologist, the clinical research coordinator for the UC Davis MIND Institute, and an active member of the clinical diagnostic assessment teams.
 The assessment teams see a wide range of children with at-risk development and neurodevelopmental disorders, including autism and fragile X syndrome.
 The focus of her research involves sleep patterns in typically developing children and children with autism, developmental delay, and fragile X syndrome.
-She is also involved in treatment research with children with autistic spectrum disorders and co-morbid psychiatric illnesses.
+Dr. Goodlin-Jones is also involved in treatment research with children with autistic spectrum disorders and co-morbid psychiatric illnesses.

 Medical Director, UC Davis MIND Institute; Endowed Chair in Fragile X Research; Professor, Department of Pediatrics, School of Medicine

-Dr. Hagerman is medical director of the UC Davis MIND Institute and director of the Fragile X Research and Treatment Center.
-She has more than 20 years of experience in the field of neurodevelopmental disorders and is an internationally respected leader in fragile X research including fragile X syndrome, a genetic condition that is the leading cause of inherited intellectual disability and the leading single-gene cause of autism.
+Randi Hagerman, M.D., is the medical director of the UC Davis MIND Institute and director of the Fragile X Research and Treatment Center.
+Dr. Hagerman has more than 20 years of experience in the field of neurodevelopmental disorders and is an internationally respected leader in fragile X research including fragile X syndrome, a genetic condition that is the leading cause of inherited intellectual disability and the leading single-gene cause of autism.

 Director of Clinical Programs, UC Davis MIND Institute; Professor and Chief, Developmental-Behavioral Pediatrics, School of Medicine; Director, University Center for Excellence in Developmental Disabilities

 Robin Hansen, M.D., is Professor of Pediatrics, Director of the UC Davis Center for Excellence in Developmental Disabilities and Director of Clinical programs at the MIND Institute.
-She is a board-certified developmental behavioral pediatrician with vast experience in treating children with neurodevelopmental disorders as well as in clinical research.
-She has been the Director of the NICU Follow-up Clinic at UC Davis since 1985.
+Dr. Hansen is a board-certified developmental behavioral pediatrician with vast experience in treating children with neurodevelopmental disorders as well as in clinical research.
+Dr. Hansen has been the Director of the NICU Follow-up Clinic at UC Davis since 1985.

 Her clinical research has focused on children's temperament, long-term effects of prenatal drug exposure, gene-environment interactions related to causes; early identification of autism spectrum disorders, and biomedical treatments for neurodevelopmental disorders.

-Dr. Leckliter, a specialist in developmental neuropsychology, has more than 20 years of experience providing clinical services to children with neurodevelopmental disorders and their families.
-At the UC Davis MIND Institute and Children's Hospital, she serves children who are affected by a broad range of conditions, including Attention Deficit Hyperactivity Disorder, disorders on the autism spectrum; learning disorders; and other conditions resulting from adverse developmental and environmental risk factors such as prenatal exposure to teratogens and child abuse and neglect.
+Ingrid Leckliter, M.S., Ph.D., is a specialist in developmental neuropsychology, has more than 20 years of experience providing clinical services to children with neurodevelopmental disorders and their families.
+At the UC Davis MIND Institute and Children's Hospital, Dr. Leckliter serves children who are affected by a broad range of conditions, including Attention Deficit Hyperactivity Disorder, autism spectrum disorder; learning disorders; and other conditions resulting from adverse developmental and environmental risk factors such as prenatal exposure to teratogens and child abuse and neglect.
 Learning disorders are an area of particular interest to her and she is currently developing a Learning Disorders Clinic at the MIND Institute.
 Dr. Leckliter is committed to helping families understand their child's unique strengths and cope with their child's special needs.
 This process enhances the child and parent relationship, thereby supporting the child's emotional coping skills, and his or her functioning in society.

 Health Sciences Associate Clinical Professor, Department of Psychiatry and Behavioral Sciences, Medical Director, UC Davis MIND Institute ADHD Program

-Dr. Pakyurek is board certified in general psychiatry and child and adolescent psychiatry.
-He is the medical director of the UC Davis Medical Center Department of Psychiatry and Behavioral Sciences outpatient clinic.
+A. Murat Pakyurek, M.D., is board certified in general psychiatry and child and adolescent psychiatry.
+He is the Medical Director of the UC Davis Medical Center Department of Psychiatry and Behavioral Sciences outpatient clinic.
 Dr. Pakyurek’s clinical and research interests include autism spectrum disorders in children, attention deficit/hyperactivity disorder (ADHD) and mood disorders.
 He is also interested in education of psychiatry residents and service delivery systems for psychiatric populations.
 Dr. Pakyurek is currently involved in providing psychiatric care for children with autism and ADHD at the UC Davis MIND Institute.